Greenhouse (Leeds): Shaftesbury House

 A plaque commemorating the opening of Shaftesbury House, Leeds, 15 December 1938.

 Shaftesbury House just prior to renovation.

 In the wake of the Great Depression, Leeds was host to large numbers of migrant workers, who were frequently housed in appalling conditions.
 A programme of slum clearance, partly driven by the Housing Act 1930 and led particularly by Charles Jenkinson, followed, described by the historian Alison Ravetz as 'a heroic age of Leeds history' and fiercely opposed by the Conservative Party.
 Leeds City Council created the Leeds Model Lodging House in an old dyeworks in 1932, and then created the Shaftesbury House Municipal Hostel as its successor.
 Shaftesbury House was officially opened on 15 December 1938, opposite the old Holbeck workhouse.
 The building shared its name with Anthony Ashley-Cooper, 7th Earl of Shaftesbury, who introduced the Labouring Classes Lodging Houses Act 1851.

-Art Deco in style, the building was an imposing, five-storey brick edifice, designed in 1936 by George C. Robb, then senior architectural assistant to R. A. H. Livett.
-Square in plan, it contained four small courtyards, as many as 523 bedrooms, land numerous common spaces and shared facilities for laundry, washing, cooking, and dining.
+Art Deco in style, the building was an imposing, five-storey brick edifice, designed in 1936 by George Clark Robb, then senior architectural assistant to R. A. H. Livett.
+Square in plan, it contained four small courtyards, as many as 523 bedrooms, and numerous common spaces and shared facilities for laundry, washing, cooking, and dining.
 It was designed to house 308 men and 196 women (in separate areas with separate entrances).
 It had a different colour scheme for each floor, along with over 60 staff, a barber's shop and a cobblers.
 It has been seen as a major example of inter-war social housing.

-However, by the 1960s-70s, the development had deteriorated.
+However, by the 1960s–70s, the development had deteriorated.
 While in the 1960s it was still intended as a hostel only for workers, it served increasingly as a homeless shelter for the unemployed and long-term homeless, and allegedly even became known as the 'dustbin'.
 It was noted among Leeds's black population for the racism of its staff and inhabitants.
 It was finally closed and boarded up in November 1998.